dolthub/doltgresql/README.md

 Dolt later became a [version controlled database](https://www.dolthub.com/blog/2021-09-17-database-version-control/).
 DoltgreSQL gives us the opportunity to strip out some of the Git for Data pieces like the CLI and build directly for the version controlled database use case.
 With Doltgres, you start a server, connect a client, and do everything with SQL, a familiar experience for Postgres users.

-Expect Doltgres to diverge from Dolt over time and become the preferred database version control solution for most customers.
+Doltgres will diverge from Dolt over time to be a focused database version control solution.

-That said, we have a five year head start with core Dolt.
+That said, we have a five year head start with Dolt.
 Dolt is a production-grade version controlled database today.
 [Dolt is 1.0](https://www.dolthub.com/blog/2023-05-05-dolt-1-dot-0/).
 If you are ok with using a MySQL-client, we recommend using Dolt for all use cases.
 Doltgres is [experimental](#limitations).